ubergarm/flask-mongo-app/README.md

 A Python Flask Web App Development Skeleton using mongoDB

-I'm a n00b, just getting started on this to learn some tools.
+I'm a n00b, just getting started on this to learn some tools, so bear with me as I piece all of this together.
+Currently the system provisions itself and starts running the hello world flask app.
+I'll tie in the db stuf and js one day...

 Try it out!
 -----------